dj0abr/PlaySDR-Webclient/README.md

 3) copy the html file to your web server directory (i.e. /var/www/html) the web server must be running
 3) open a web browser and open the html web site

-the waterfall muss be running.
+4) the waterfall muss be running.
 Click into the big waterfall the select the listening frequency.
-The base frequency is set in playSDRweb.h (the qrg button is not working for now)
+The base frequency is set in playSDRweb.h
+5) click the "Audio ON" button

+Today Mar,17 2019, this program was used for the first time the listen to es'hail-2

 Prerequisites: